orestesgaolin/codemagic_manager/codemagic_manager/README.md

 ### Using the client

-The library exposes `CodemagicClient` that is a HTTP client using [dio](https://pub.dev/packages/dio) to fetch and deserialize responses from Codemagic API.
+The library exposes `CodemagicClient` that is a HTTP client using `dart:io` http client to fetch and deserialize responses from Codemagic API.

 To initialize the client you should call: